$L(p,q)$-Labeling of Graphs with Interval Representations: Interval and Circular-Arc Graphs

-Our final move in this section is to prove the relevant claim of Theorem~\ref{mainthm} for circular arc graphs.
-Recall that circular arc graphs are the intersection graphs of arcs on a circle and thus constitute a superclass of interval graphs.
-Calamoneri et al.~\citep{Calamoneri-N} provide an upper bound on $\lambda_{p,q}$ of a circular arc graph by tearing it into two parts and labeling them seperately.
-In more detail, they partition the vertex set of a circular arc graph $G$ into two sets $S$ and $C$ such that $S$ induces an interval graph, while $C$ induces a clique in $G$.
-Observe that this can be done by excluding a set $C$ of arcs having a common point $A$ on the circle (See Figure~\ref{fig:circular}).
-Obviously $C$ corresponds to a clique in $G$, while taking projection from the point $A$ onto $x$ or $y$ axis provides an interval representation from the remaining arcs corresponding to $S$.
-Consequently, $G$ can be $L(p,q)$-labeled by labeling the subgraph induced by $S$ via Theorem~\ref{cala:int} and labeling $C$ with additional $p\omega$ labels, implying the following result appeared in \citep{Calamoneri-N}.
+Our final move in this section is to prove the relevant claim of Theorem \ref{mainthm} for circular-arc graphs.
+Recall that circular-arc graphs are the intersection graphs of arcs on a circle and thus constitute a superclass of interval graphs.
+In \cite{Calamoneri-N}, Calamoneri \textit{et al.} considered the $L(p,q)$-labeling of a circular-arc graph by dividing it into two parts and labeling them seperately.
+In more detail, they partition the vertex set of a circular-arc graph $G$ into two sets $S$ and $C$ such that the subgraph $G[S]$ induced by $S$ is an interval graph, while $C$ induces a clique in $G$.
+Observe that this can be done by excluding a set $C$ of vertices corresponding to arcs having a common point $X$ on the circle (see Figure~\ref{fig:circular}).
+Obviously $C$ corresponds to a clique in $G$, while taking projection from the point $X$ onto $x$ or $y$ axis provides an interval representation from the remaining arcs corresponding to $S$.
+Hence, Calamoneri \textit{et al.}~\cite{Calamoneri-N} concluded that $G$ can be $L(p,q)$-labeled by labeling the subgraph induced by $S$ via Theorem~\ref{cala:int} and using additional labels for $C$.
+The upper bound proposed in \cite[Theorem $6$]{Calamoneri-N} is $\max\{p,2q\}\Delta+p\omega$ .